mobileben/cpprestsdk-wiki/How-to-build-for-Linux.md

 # How to setup, build, and run tests on Linux

+0\.
+We're in apt-get!
+Use `sudo apt-get install libcpprest-dev` to get all our development files.
+If your distribution has an outdated version, continue on to build from source.

 1\.
 Install [Ubuntu](http://www.ubuntu.com/download) 14.04 or later.

 2\.
 Install all the needed build tools and libraries